Major: Biological Sciences

 Faculty Mentor: Professor Patricia LiWang

 Hawi Gemeda is third year student in Biological Sciences, Molecular Biology emphasis.
 She will be conducting research with professor Patricia Liwang in HIV inhibition and inflammation.
-Growing up and observing people in her hometown, Ethopia, this research experience is very exciting to her since she saw people suffering from the HIV/AIDS in her neighborhood.
+Observing people in Ethopia, this research experience is very exciting to her since she has seen people suffering from the HIV/AIDS in these neighborhoods.
 After getting her graduate degree, she plans to give service for the underserved population around the world.

 Production of Recombinant Enterokinase Light Chain